jjsantanna/cake_recipe_for_students/README.md

 I will request you to give a presentation for a closed group of researchers.
 Then you will start working on your thesis.

+# MOST IMPORTANT, besides the assessment forms, what grade do you consider an external reviewer would give to your report?